stefaleon/max-node-api/README.md

 * Configure the `updatePost` action in `feed.js` in the controllers folder.
 * Add a PUT route for updating a post in `feed.js` in the routes folder.
 * Add server side validation as a middleware to the route.

+## delete posts

+* Configure the `deletePost` action in `feed.js` in the controllers folder.
+* Add a DELETE route for updating a post in `feed.js` in the routes folder.
+* Refactor reusable code to the functions `checkIfPostExists` and `reachNextError`.